*For information related to the Coronavirus please see our new blog post on the Coronavirus (Covid-19)*

 - Get vaccinated.
 The single best way to keep from getting the flu and spreading it to your family is to get vaccinated each year.
-When more people get vaccinated against the flu, less flu can spread through the community.
+The more people that get vaccinated against the flu, the less the flu can spread through the community.

-- Wash with plain soap and water.
-We can’t say it enough: Handwashing is one of the best way to help stop viruses and bacteria from spreading.
+- Wash with soap and water.
+We can’t say it enough: Handwashing is one of the best ways to help stop viruses and bacteria from spreading.
 But getting little ones to wash is easier said than done, right?
-Teach toddlers proper handwashing before they get sick: Lather up for 20 seconds, or the time it takes to sing “Happy Birthday” .
+Teach toddlers proper handwashing before they get sick: Lather up for at least 20 seconds, or the time it takes to sing “Happy Birthday”.

-- Disinfect strategically.
-For everyday cleaning, plain soap or all-purpose cleaner can do the trick.
-But when someone in your house is sick, a disinfectant product can help kill household germs.
-You don’t need to disinfect your house from top to bottom.
+Disinfect strategically.
+When someone in your house is sick, a disinfectant product can help kill household germs.
 The CDC recommends disinfecting areas where there can be large numbers of household germs — and where there is a possibility that these germs could be spread to others.
 Here are some hotspots to hit: